 In this article:

 Why Add a Survey to Your Course?

-Surveys within your course provide an opportunity to find out more about why a student enrolled and what they are looking to get from your course.
+Surveys within your course provide an opportunity to find out more about why a student is enrolled and what they are looking to get from your course.

-We recommend having a survey at the beginning of your course which includes some basic questions about what your student is expecting to learn, their current level of expertise and some of their current roadblocks.
-At the end of the course, you can also include a survey to see if their learning objectives were achieved, how confident they feel about the material, and general feedback.
+We recommend having a survey at the beginning of your course which includes some basic questions about what your student is expecting to learn, their current level of expertise, and some of their current roadblocks.
+At the end of the course, you can also include a survey to see if their learning objectives were achieved, how confident they feel about the material and general feedback.
 We have some great sample questions in our course templates!
 To check out our sample surveys, create a new course and select our Mini-course or Flagship course template.